 Sportsbooks are favoring him over any challenger, however, this may change as Democratic campaigns become stronger, new incriminating evidence is brought against Trump, or a more favorable Republican candidate wins the party’s primary nomination.
 With Bill Weld recently joining the race, it will be interesting to see how this affects President Trump’s odds of reelection.

 Odds for winning the Republican nomination have been in Trump’s favor since they were initially released.
 Trump is the current incumbent Republican President and therefore has the best odds to receive his parties nomination.
 Unless another Republican can bring a large number of supporters and voters behind them, it is likely Trump will remain the Republican party’s primary nominee.

 The clearly favorable odds imply that Donald Trump is considered a formidable challenger in the 2020 Presidential Election Campaign, at least according to sportsbooks.
 However, the question is whether or not he will remain the clear favorite.
 With the best odds provided, it may be difficult for another candidate to be considered as sure of a bet.

 We have a page that specifically covers bets that lie outside the standard betting lines for candidates, including current Donald Trump political prop bets.
-You will find prop bets for debates, which party will win, and currently, which nickname Donald Trump will call the various Democrat candidates via Twitter.
+You will find prop bets for debates, which party will win, odds on Trump’s impeachment, and currently, which nickname Donald Trump will call the various Democrat candidates via Twitter.